Anaheim University: Akio Morita School of Business

 The Akio Morita School of Business is Anaheim University's Business School.
 It was named in honor of Sony founder Akio Morita (1921–1999).

 Kisho Kurokawa Green Institute

 The Anaheim University Kisho Kurokawa Green Institute was conceived by the eco-minded architect Kisho Kurokawa who prior to his death in October 2007 was Chair of the Executive Advisory Board at Anaheim University.

 Carland Entrepreneurship Institute

 The Anaheim University Carland Entrepreneurship Institute is named in honor of its founders, Professors JoAnn and Jim Carland, two of the most frequently cited authors in the academic field of entrepreneurship.
 They have over thirty years experience as university faculty members and helped to pioneer the academic field of entrepreneurship by developing the first Master of Entrepreneurship program in the United States in 2003.

 Akira Kurosawa School of Film

 The Akira Kurosawa School of Film is the university's Film School, located in Anaheim, California and named in honor of the Japanese Film Director Akira Kurosawa.
-The school is primarily an online film school; although its headquarters are in Anaheim, California it also has a learning center in Tokyo, Japan.
-It was established on March 23, 2009, during a tribute to celebrate the 99th anniversary of Kurosawa's birth.